wilson-mok/demo/Databricks/4-building-streaming-pipeline/README.md

 1. Azure Data Factory
 1. Azure Storage with hierarchical namespace enabled (Data Lake gen 2)
 1. Create the 'landing', 'bronze', 'silver' and 'gold' containers in the Storage account.
-   a.
-The landing container will store all the data files.
+    - The landing container will store all the data files.
 Please copy the folder structure from data\data-lake\landing\.
-   a.
-The Bronze, Silver and Gold containers store the delta files.
+    - The Bronze, Silver and Gold containers store the delta files.
+1. Configure Azure Databricks with Unity Catalog enabled: [Microsoft Learn - Get started using Unity Catalog](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/get-started)
+1. Connect the Azure Stroage as an External Storage: [Microsoft Learn - Manage external locations and storage credentials](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/manage-external-locations-and-credentials)
+1. Create a group in Databricks named 'demo_group'.
+Add your user id to this group.

 ## Code and scripts
 | Folder/file | Description |